 - Blocked drains

 - Emergency plumber

-It is important to note that while keywords are crucial, you shouldn’t be trying to fill your content with as many as possible, as Google will penalise your website.
+It is important to note that while keywords are crucial, you shouldn’t be trying to fill your content with as many as possible, as Google will penalize your website.
 Above all, you should be trying to create high-quality content that meets the user’s needs.

-The main title that shows up in the search results is crucial – after all, it has to convince a user to click on it and visit your site.
+The main title in the search results is crucial – after all, it has to convince a user to click on it and visit your site.
 You’ll want to keep this short (around 60 characters) so that the whole thing is displayed and make sure that it aligns with your customer’s search intent.

 Core Web Vitals

 Introduced in 2020, Core Web Vitals is a way that Google measures user experience.
 This includes load time, interactivity, and how stable the content is.